white-label-development/umbraco-fun/README.md

 There is an Umbraco "convention" where umbracoNaviHide and Visible can be used to hide by conventions.

 Needs a property with the alias umbracoNaviHide on the DocumentType > Generic Properties, as TrueFalse Type this allows the .Where("Visible") bit.
-This is different from `x => x.IsVisible` which is full hiding, not just from nav
+This is different from `x => x.IsVisible` which is full hiding, not just from nav EDIT: x => x.IsVisible() does seem to relate to umbracoNaviHide.

 ```